Analysis of Operating Results (Quarter)

 1. *5

 From the three months ended June 30, 2025, PayPay Bank Corporation, which was previously classified under the "Media & EC segment," has been transferred to the "Financial segment."
-As a result, the figures for the six months ended September 30, 2024 have been retrospectively adjusted.
+As a result, the figures for the nine months ended December 31, 2024 have been retrospectively adjusted.

 2. *6

-In the three months ended December 31, 2024, the LY Group revised its management categories and transferred certain services previously categorized under "Media" to "Commerce."
-Also, from the three months ended June 30, 2025, in addition to the LY Group revising its management categories, PayPay Bank Corporation, which was previously classified under the "Media & EC segment," has been transferred to the "Financial segment."
-As a result, the revenue breakdown of all service categories in the "Media & EC segment" for six months ended September 30, 2024 has been retrospectively adjusted.
+From the three months ended June 30, 2025, in addition to the LY Group revising its management categories, PayPay Bank Corporation, which was previously classified under the "Media & EC segment," has been transferred to the "Financial segment."
+As a result, the revenue breakdown of all service categories in the "Media & EC segment" for the nine months ended December 31, 2024 has been retrospectively adjusted.

 Financial segment*7